rrgreen77/bcog-final-abberzip-data-analysis/README.md

 Instructions for running:
-* Clone the repository or download the notebook
+* Clone the repository or download the notebook code
 * Make sure that the clickData, runInfo, and trackAllData folders are in the same directory as the jupyter notebook
 * Open the notebook in your editor and run everything
 * To install all the requirements at the same time, use this command in your terminal: